kitao/processing.rb/README.md

 class Sketch < Processing::SketchBase
   def setup
-    @movie = Video::Movie.new(self, Processing.complete_path('sample.mov'))
+    @movie = Video::Movie.new(self, Processing.sketch_path('sample.mov'))
     @movie.loop
   end
   ...
 ```

 When a data path is specified in Processing.rb, it should be an absolute path.
-So this example uses the `Processing.#complete_path` function to convert the relative path from the sketch directory to the absolute path.
+So this example uses the `Processing.#sketch_path` function to convert the relative path from the sketch directory to the absolute path.

 In the case of using an extension library not bundled in Processing, please make the `libraries` directory in the same directory as the sketch file and place the library in it.